 Binnenhof is the heart of Dutch politics, as it is the seat of the Dutch government.
 You can visit the central courtyard, surrounded by 17th-century parliamentary buildings, for free.
 But you can also join a tour to visit the 13th-century Ridderzaal (hall of knights) and the Dutch senate.

-Another absolute favourite of mine, as this museum is housed in the old winter residence of Queen Emma on Lange Voorhout.
+The Escher Museum is another absolute favourite of mine, as this museum is housed in the old winter residence of Queen Emma on Lange Voorhout.
 So visiting this museum catches two flies in one throw, as you both get to see the beautifully restored old palace, as well marvel over the drafts, photos and completed works by MC Escher, including a virtual reality reconstruction of one of Escher’s labyrinth buildings.
-You can buy your entrance ticket in advance.

-The Peace Palace (Vredespaleis in Dutch) was built in the 19th century for peace negotiations only, not a bad idea with two world wars on its door steps.
+The Peace Palace (Vredespaleis in Dutch) was built in the 19th century for peace negotiations only, not a bad idea with two world wars on its doorsteps.
 Currently, it houses the UN International Court of Justice and in summer you can join tours through the palace unless courts are in session.
-I have written an article about my visit to the Peace Palace.

 The Netherlands aren’t big as it is, but in Madurodam you will see The Netherlands in miniature, scale 1:25, including miniature windmills, the Utrecht Dom, the Rotterdam harbour and even the airport.
 It’s one of the most popular attractions for people with children.

-The immense work by Hendrik Willem Mesdag is a 360-degree painting of Scheveningen.
-The panorama is 120 meters long and 14 meters high.
+The immense work by Hendrik Willem Mesdag is a 360-degree painting of Scheveningen, The Hague Beach.
+The Panorama Mesdag is 120 meters long and 14 meters high.
 You watch it from a constructed dune inside the museum, including actual sand.
 You can also admire some other work by Mesdag and collected by the Mesdag couple.